quadcode/client-sdk-react-example-app/README.md

 yarn install
 ```

-### 2. Copy the environment variables or create a new `.env.development.local` file with your own settings and change proxy settings in `vite.config.ts` if needed.
+### 2. Configure (env + proxy + account)

 ```bash
 cp .env.development.local.dist .env.development.local
 ```

-### 3. Create account on https://trade.yourbroker.trade/en/register or use your existing account
+   - Open .env.development.local and set your own variables/server **or** keep the default yourbroker settings.
+   - If you change servers, update the proxy in `vite.config.ts` as needed.
+   - If you stick with the default broker, create an account (or use an existing one) at https://trade.yourbroker.trade/en/register.

-### 4. Start the development server
+### 3. Start the development server

 ```bash
 yarn dev